 A chlorine generator uses sodium chloride (salt) and electrolysis to make hydrochloric acid and sodium hypochlorite.
 These components chlorinate the water as a means to clean and sanitize the swimming pool and prevent bacteria and algae growth in your saltwater pool.

 The chlorine generator will only produce chlorine when the pools circulating system is operating.
 The pool owner adds a large quantity of salt to the pool water, and as the pool circulates the water through the chlorine generator, the dissolved salt is turned into available chlorine.
 This process usually takes about 4-12 hours to produce enough chlorine to sanitize the pool.

 Although a saltwater pool has a pretty high content of salt, between 3,000 – 5,000 ppm, it is not as high as the salt content of seawater, which contains 30,000 – 38,000 ppm.
 While maintaining an appropriate amount of salt in pool water is still important, it is not as difficult as balancing the pH of a traditionally chlorinated pool.
 If you need help getting to the right salinity levels, use my pool salt calculator.

 Too much salt in the water will lead to premature corrosion on the hardware.
-Too little salt in the water will lead to insufficient chlorine levels, which in turn, results in less sanitary swimming conditions.
+Too little salt in the water will lead to insufficient chlorine levels, resulting in less sanitary swimming conditions.